salesfire/tech-tests/frontend/README.md

 - Error Boundaries: Handle unexpected errors gracefully.
 - Accessibility: Ensure components are WCAG-compliant (e.g., ARIA roles, focus management).
 - TypeScript: Convert the store or components to TypeScript.
-- Styling: Add a clean, responsive design (e.g., Tailwind CSS).
+- Styling: Add a clean, responsive design
 - Documentation: Provide a Postman collection or OpenAPI snippet for the search endpoint.
 - No results handling